Best Things to Do in Venice Beach, California

 High Rooftop Lounge is the only rooftop bar on Venice Beach.
 If you want a panoramic view of the ocean and/or a cityscape skyline view, you have no choice but to visit this local hotspot.

-And it’s well worth your visit.
+And it’s well worth your time.
 There are DJs jamming day and night as well as tasty treats and stylish cocktails.
 You can also rent out the venue for private parties or business events.

 Penmar Park